 Driving under the influence of alcohol is a serious public health problem here in Atlanta, in the rest of Georgia, and in the nation as a whole.
 Drunk driving rates have been slowly decreasing in recent years, thanks in part to tougher DUI laws supported by groups such as Mothers Against Drunk Driving (MADD).

 In Georgia, the victim of a drunk driver accident may not only sue the drunk driver but may also sue the individual and/or establishment that knowingly served alcohol to an intoxicated person who would be driving.

-If you've been injured by a drunk driver in Georgia, contact an experienced Georgia auto accident injury lawyer as soon as possible.
+If you’ve been injured by a drunk driver in Georgia, contact an experienced attorney as soon as possible.
 Call MLN Law at 404-531-9700 to schedule a free consultation and review your legal rights.